 When I started Vaquero Training Center in 1983, not many even knew what the word “vaquero” meant, and only a handful outside the west coast regions had much knowledge of the vaquero horsemanship traditions.
 Although it’s gratifying to see a resurgence in awareness in the Californio horse traditions, people should understand that it’s much more than wearing a specific attire, being able to speak the “lingo”.
 It’s a philosophy.
 Of the Horse.
 Their most valuable asset.
 A testament to their lives.

-Laura has been riding for almost 40 years and comes from a diverse background of horsemanship spanning several generations.
+Laura has been riding and surrounded by horses for over 45 years and comes from a diverse background of horsemanship spanning several generations.
 Some of her earliest training was with the Glastonbury Pony Club and at Henley Farms in Andover, CT where Pam Goodrich was trainer.
 When Henley Farms burned, Laura honed her jumping skills as a working student of Beth Baumert at Cloverlea Farm in Columbia, CT.
 Eventually Laura focused primarily on Dressage and worked with both Beth and Sarah Geikie, owner of Angushire Farm.
 Throughout her youth, involvement with the U.S. Dressage Federation’s Young Riders program, Laura benefited from the instruction of clinicians such as; Jimmy Woffard, Denny Emerson, Gunnar Ostergaard, Lendon Gray, Kathy Connelly, Max Gahwyler, Volker Brommann, Pam Goodrich, Reiner Klimke and Gerd Reuter with an invitation to apprentice in Germany.